 The last thing I want to mention concerns feeding fiber goat breeds.
 If you should choose to raise a fiber breed of goat, their nutritional needs are more in line with sheep.
-Copper is toxic to sheep and fiber producing goats.
+For proper goat care remember that copper is toxic to sheep and fiber producing goats.
 When purchasing a commercial food, make sure you read the label carefully.
 The best choice is to feed Sheep and Lamb concentrate or a feed specifically formulated for sheep and goats in a mixed herd situation.
 This will eliminate the copper toxicity issue.
 Supplement your fiber animals minerals using the same care.
 You can read more about copper toxicity in sheep and goats here.

 Keeping goats will certainly keep you on your toes.
 In return, your goats will reward you with endless amusement, goat cuddles, and possibly cute baby goats!